Maria Mourani, Ph. D.

 CEO and Founder of Mourani-Criminologie

 Member of the OPCQ

-During her professional and academic career, she has conducted several research on street gangs, organized crime, human trafficking and prostitution, especially juvenile.
+During her professional and academic career, she carried out several research projects on street gangs, organized crime, human trafficking and prostitution, especially juvenile.
 She is the author of three books on the subject: La face cachée des gangs de rue, Gangs de rue inc. and Milena Di Maulo.
 Fille et femme de mafiosi.